Circleville, Utah: Notable people

+Notable outlaw Butch Cassidy (1866–1908) grew up in Circle Valley just a mile south of Circleville.
+His family's small cabin, on the outskirts of town, is still standing on the land they homesteaded.

 Charlie Siringo visited Circleville while in pursuit of the Wild Bunch.
 Siringo wrote, "a week was spent in the straggling village of Circleville, and I found out all about 'Butch's' early life and much about his late doings.
 His true name was Parker, his nickname being 'Sallie' Parker when a boy.
 This nickname of itself was enough to drive a sensitive boy to the 'bad'.
-I had hard work to keep from falling in love with Miss Parker, the pretty young sister of 'Butch' Casiday.
+I had hard work to keep from falling in love with Miss Parker, the pretty young sister of 'Butch' Cassidy.
 She was the deputy postmistress in Circleville, and I made her acquaintance."

 Lula Parker Betenson (b.
 1884), sister of "Butch" Cassidy, lived in Circleville, dying aged 96 in 1980.
 Betenson's 1975 book Butch Cassidy, My Brother, co-authored with Dora Flack, recounts her memory that Cassidy visited Circleville in 1924, adding to the controversy over whether he had died previously in South America.
 This visit by Cassidy to Circleville is also reported by author W. C. Jameson in Butch Cassidy: Beyond the Grave.

 Carrie Allen, born in Circleville in 1889, was a spinster and a school teacher.
 She wrote a history of Circleville.
 She died in 1983 in Circleville.